birg81/teachingCodeRepo/AS-2023-2024/5E-TPSIT/es-0/readme.md

 # Data Exchange Formats: CSV, XML, and JSON 📂

 👋 Hello everyone!
 Welcome to this first example, dedicated to the most important data exchange formats: **CSV**, **XML**, and **JSON**.
-In this repository, we will explore the extraordinary importance of these formats for data representation.
+In this example, we will explore the extraordinary importance of these formats for data representation.

 ## Why File Formats Are Crucial 📊